gutlessCGH/RONBM/README.md

 May want to resize background.png to monitor resolution.
 There is an activity dot in the top right corner (doesn't really serve any practical purpose) that can be kept or cropped out.

+### Icons

+If the specific icon isn't automatically applied for a distro, the easiest solution is just to rename the correct one to os_linux.png or os_unknown.png.

-To apply a specific icon for some distros it may be necessary to add a boot stanza to /boot/EFI/refind/refind.conf
+More extensive fixes can be done by adding a boot stanza to /boot/EFI/refind/refind.conf

 ### Example
 >